 RITUAL OF RELEASE

-This ritual is a devotional offering to they who protect what is most sacred to them.
-It is for one who feels called to the energy of the Equinox as a portal, an opening, an anchor, a resource; to ground this work in the living landscape of our lives; to navigate and transmute the forces that seek to compromise and weaken unity consciousness.
+This ritual of release is a devotional offering to "the one who protects what is most sacred".
+It is for the one who feels called to the energy of the Equinox as a portal, an opening, an anchor, a resource; to ground this work in the living landscape of our lives; to navigate and transmute the forces that seek to compromise and weaken unity consciousness.
 This ritual is designed to awaken the power we have to enact our responsibilities.
 It is also designed for the solo ritualist though it can be adapted for groups.

 Time Commitment: 2-4 hours (4 hours if you are following the template)

-Create an altar working with symbols associated to this season.
+Create an altar: Work with symbols associated to this season.
 Here are some ideas: